qu-bit1/blog/blog/content/about/_index.md

 ---
 how i spend my day:
-sometimes stuck in a youtube rabbithole, and sometimes crawling the internet uncovering ~hidden mysteries~ to ~~waste my time~~ and fill the ltd. amount of space with ~~irrelevent stuff~~ in my head(ever heard about langlands?)
+sometimes stuck in a youtube rabbithole, and sometimes crawling the internet uncovering ~hidden mysteries~ to ~~waste my time~~ and fill the ltd. amount of space in my head with ~~irrelevent stuff~~ (ever heard of langlands?)

 ---
 to-dos: